mono-project/papers/whitepaper.md

 3. **Steps using Ethereum**: First, send your prefered amount of ETH to `0x4b09b4aeA5f9C616ebB6Ee0097B62998Cb332275` and enter your ethereum transaction ID.
 Afterwords sign this string `a247209c0fa3fef7d82deed7dcf44e4a670531a288884c64f705aa15bd2c33a1` with your ethereum private key.
 If you do not know how, get your private key from your ethereum wallet and use a tool like [this](https://github.com/warner/python-ecdsa).
 The signature has be submitted.

 ### Value
-Since there is no discount in the ICO, the price is set to 0.01 ETH (1 USD) per MMONO.
-During the presale, it is 90ct or 70ct respectively.
-There are six months premined, with the emission discussed [here](https://github.com/ClashLuke/Mono-Papers/blob/master/whitepaper.md), this results in 8,100,000 MMONO that are premined.
-8.1 Million of these are available for the ICO resulting in a hardcap of 8.1 Million US Dollar for this ICO to rise.
+Since there is no discount in the ICO, the price is set to 0.01 ETH per MMONO.
+During the presale, it is 0.009 ETH or 0.007 ETH respectively.
+There are six months premined, with the emission discussed [here](https://github.com/ClashLuke/Mono-Papers/blob/master/whitepaper.md), this results in 8,235,000 MMONO that are premined.
+8.1 Million of these are available for the ICO resulting in a hardcap of 82,350 ETH for this ICO to rise.